 - Take steps to prevent or eliminate the frequency of prostitution in the hotel

-- Check visitors who enter the premises for proper keycards or identification to ensure they are not trespassing
+- Check visitors who enter the premises for proper key cards or identification to ensure they are not trespassing

-A hotel operator or owner could be liable for negligent security if it fails to prevent or address risks of sexual assault.
+A hotel operator or owner could be liable for negligent security if it fails to prevent or address risks of sexual abuse.
 Evidence of negligent security could be enough to grant an injured hotel guest compensation for damages.

 Hotel Sexual Assault Prevention for Employees

-- Implementing rules to prevent a maid or other worker from being alone in the same room with a guest
+- Implementing rules to prevent a maid or other worker from being alone in the same hotel room with a guest

 - Installing panic buttons for maid service staff in guest rooms

-Filing a Lawsuit for Hotel Sexual Assault
+Filing a Lawsuit for Hotel Sexual Harassment and Assault

-If you have been the victim of nonconsensual sexual activity while working or staying at a hotel, protect your rights by retaining an attorney who can help you file a personal injury claim against the assailant as well as a negligent security action against the hotel.
+Were you victimized by non-consensual sexual activity while working or staying at a hotel?
+If so, protect your rights by retaining experienced lawyers that can help you file a personal injury claim against the assailant as well as a negligent security action against the hotel.

 - Past and future medical expenses

-- Sexual assault therapy or counseling
+- Sexual misconduct therapy or counseling

 - Lost income or employment opportunities

 Victims will need to bring their claim in the proper court within the state’s statute of limitations to file a sexual abuse lawsuit.
 An attorney can gather any available evidence against the defendant.